schwa/ShaderConverter/README.md

 It currently includes [shaderc](https://github.com/google/shaderc/issues/1306) and [SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross).

-Shaderc itself includes a bunch of dependencies, including glslc (and glslang), which will allow you to convert GLSL (among other formats) shaders to SPIRV.
+Shaderc itself includes a bunch of dependencies, including `glslc` (and `glslang`), which will allow you to convert GLSL (among other formats) shaders to SPIR-V.

-SPIRV-Cross can convert SPIRV to Metal Shading Language (and other formats).
+SPIRV-Cross can convert SPIR-V to Metal Shading Language (and other formats).

-SPIRV is used as an intermediate format for conversion.
+SPIR-V is used as an intermediate format for conversion.

 ## How do I use it?

-You'll require docker, but on macOS I highly recommend [OrbStack](https://orbstack.dev) instead.
+You'll require docker, but on macOS, I highly recommend [OrbStack](https://orbstack.dev) instead.
 You'll also need [Just](https://just.systems) to run the tasks within the provided [Justfile](Justfile) directly.
-But if you don't want to use Just you can just copy and paste the shell script commands contained within the Justfile itself.
+But if you don't want to use Just, you can just copy and paste the shell script commands contained within the Justfile itself.

-If you're using this project to set up your own Dockerfile be aware that this needs a linux/amd64 docker container.
-See the 'build' rule of the Justfile for more information.
+If you're using this project to set up your own Dockerfile be aware that this needs a "linux/amd64" docker container.
+See the 'build' rule of the [Justfile](Justfile) for more information.

-If you have Just installed you can build everything with `just build`.
+If you have [Just](https://just.systems) installed you can build everything with `just build`.
 Then take a look at the `example` rule in the [Justfile](Justfile) for examples showing how to convert GLSL shaders to Metal Shading Language (and change the entry point name).

 ## What binaries are included?